 Essential Bible Study Resources

 I have quite a few Bibles in my collection.
 I make it a point to study from different versions, and I use certain Bibles for different things.
 However, one bible I reach for often is my Notetakers Bible.
 There are wide margins for taking notes, as is the point of this bible.
 I constantly underline and highlight and take copious notes in this Bible.
+I have compiled a list of some of my favorite Bibles for women here.

 I have used the NIV Life Application Study Bible for years and have really loved it.
 Having the personal application notes has helped me through numerous trials over the years and given me new perspective on various situations.
 Although this is the one I use, you can use whatever study bible you are comfortable with.
 There are numerous options available to you.
 Regardless of what version you choose, a good Study Bible is instrumental to being a faithful student of God’s Word!